 Train to Siena

 You will need to change Train in Empoli.
 Train Station in Siena is 2.3km (1.5 miles) uphill from the main attractions - bus or taxi are advisable.
-Learn how to travel to Siena
+Click here to learn how to travel to Siena »

 Train and Bus to San Gimignano

 You will need to change Train in Empoli and again in Poggibonsi where you will get bus #130 towards San Gimignano.
 The bus station in San Gimignano is 5 minutes walk from the main attractions.
-Discover how to travel to San Gimignano
+Click here to discover how to travel to San Gimignano »

 Train and Bus to Volterra

 You will need to change Train in Pontedera where you will get bus #500 towards Volterra (bus departs next to Train Station).
 The bus station in Volterra is right by main attractions.
 Be aware: To be back in Livorno in time you must get on bus #780 departing Volterra at 2:35 pm towards Saline, where you will get on the 3:15 pm train to Livorno arriving at 4:35 pm.
-How to travel to Volterra
+Click here to learn how to travel to Volterra »

-To find out all about public transportation in Livorno and how to discover the city on your own and travel to Top Destinations: Find out how to get around in Livorno cruise port ► .
+To find out all about public transportation in Livorno and how to discover the city on your own and travel to Top Destinations: Click here to find out how to get around in Livorno cruise port »

 Renting a car in Livorno port

 Florence, Pisa and Lucca are so easy to get to by rail or bus that renting a car is a bit of a waste of time.
 By contrast, renting a car is the best way to explore Volterra, San Gimignano, and Volterra.
-Read more about in Livorno port.
+Click here to read more about renting a car in Livorno cruise port »

 Taxis and public buses

 Cruise passengers that wish to travel on your own should look into using public buses and or taxis.
 Traveling by public bus is relatively straight forward.
 Learn more about in Livorno.
 There are always taxis available at all the piers of Livorno port.
 However, it can be much cheaper to get a taxi in the city center next to the shuttle bus drop-off.
-Read more about in Livorno.
+Click here to read more about traveling by taxi in Livorno cruise port »

 What to do in Livorno when calling at the port for one day